Understanding Vein Health & Vein Disease

 Medical professionals recognize two types of RLS:

 The mechanisms behind RLS remain somewhat mysterious to medical researchers, but scientific evidence suggests a genetic link.
 For many individuals, a family history of RLS increases the likelihood of experiencing its symptoms.
 However, RLS can also be triggered by various health factors and lifestyle choices.
+Key factors that may contribute to RLS include:

-Recognizing the symptoms of RLS is the first step toward diagnosis and treatment.
-It manifests itself as a distinct physical urge, typically during periods of rest.
+RLS manifests itself as a distinct physical urge, typically during periods of rest.
 As a result, it can significantly impact your ability to sleep, leading to daytime fatigue and decreased quality of life if not treated.
+Common RLS symptoms include:

 RLS Symptoms typically worsen at night.
 You may experience: